 Game loss - if a player is 5 or more minutes late.
-Note: this is a match loss in Best of One format

 Match Loss - if a player is 10 minutes late.

-Note: this does not apply in Best of One format.
-See above Resolution: Issue a Warning if the player is seated and ready to play within 5 minutes of the round start time.
+Resolution: Issue a Warning if the player is seated and ready to play within 5 minutes of the round start time.
 Issue a Game Loss if a player is more than 5 minutes late.
 Issue a Match Loss if the player is not seated within 10 minutes of the round start time.